damdafayton/capstone-location-api/README.md

 This application detects the location (country, city/state) of the visitor from the IP and shows the neighboring countries.

 Two API's are used in this project:
-1 - https://www.geojs.io - to identify location data of the user based on ip 2 - https://api.geodatasource.com - to get the neighboring countries of the user's country
+1. https://www.geojs.io - to identify location data of the user based on ip
+2. https://api.geodatasource.com - to get the neighboring countries of the visitor's country

 ## Built With